 - A statement of confidentiality (Note: diagnoses are not required to be included on the RAP);

 - Accommodations (such as extended time on exams) that you will be eligible to use;

 - Your learning style, strengths and challenges;

 - Your list of commitments and action steps you are willing to do as a student;

-- Suggestions for your faculty to support what you are trying to accomplish;
+- Suggested activities for your faculty to support what you are trying to accomplish;

-- Release of information to Disabilities Services, requested if faculty have questions about your RAP and the opportunity to discuss any questions;
+- Release of information to Disabilities Services if faculty have questions about your RAP and the opportunity to discuss any questions;

 - A reminder that it is your responsibility to share your RAP in classes in which you wish to use it;